3231-3245 Fraser St and 675 E 17th Ave rezoning application

 I am concerned about size of this building in the marshlands.
 How do we know this ground can be a strong base for such a large building?

-Samw1 asked about 1 year ago
+Samw1 asked almost 2 years ago

 The subject site is located within a Peat Area.
 As such, geotechnical and hydrogeological investigation reports were required to be submitted as part of the rezoning application.
 The City’s engineering staff are currently reviewing the reports, as well as the proposed recommendations made by the applicant’s engineers.
 Should this rezoning application be approved, there may be conditions of approval relating to this matter.